mr-guard/dayz-server-manager/README.md

   * Other than that the defaults will probably fit your needs
   * You can also checkout the [configuration guides](#configuration)
 * Start the manager in the folder where the config is situated

+* You need to disable SteamGuard on the the account to use.
+It is recommended to create a separate Steam account which own DayZ.

 * Optionally you can add it as Windows Service instead of launching it manually
 * Make sure the "Execution Location" is the folder, where the config is located (this is not necessarily the folder where the manager executable is located)